Top left banner Top right banner

 Click to enlarge

-This is an image of a map showing the changes to the California Operating Area from the 2018 Hawaii-Southern California Training and Testing Study Area (Phase III analysis) to the new Hawaii-California Training and Testing Study Area (Phase IV analysis).
-The figure shows the Northern California Range Complex, Point Mugu Sea Range, Southern California Range Complex, the proposed W-293 and the proposed W-294, and amphibious approach lanes.
+This is an image of a map showing the changes to the California Study Area from the 2018 Hawaii-Southern California Training and Testing Study Area (Phase III analysis) to the Hawaii-California Training and Testing Study Area (Phase IV analysis).
+The figure shows the Northern California Range Complex, Point Mugu Sea Range, Southern California Range Complex, the proposed Warning Area-293 and the proposed Warning Area-294, and amphibious approach lanes.

 Hawaii-California Training and Testing Overview